GrumpyGel/FileBackup/Tutorial.md

 When implementing in a Live environment, you should perform this step to ensure you have the environment set up correctly.

-## Ensure FileCompare can detect changes
+## 4. Show FileCompare detecting changes

-To ensure FileCompare can detect changes we can modify a file, produce a new Log file and create a Differences file for this new Log against the Initial.
+To show FileCompare detecting changes we can modify a file, produce a new Log file and create a Differences file for this new Log against the Initial.

 This also demonstrates how changes are found and provides changes for the FileBackup tutorial below to process.